Volunteers gain digital skills to spread the message of RainbowBiz

 RainbowBiz has been inspired to expand its social reach through the creation of specific hashtags and can now use analytic tools to monitor the success of its marketing activities.
 Volunteers are able to create content, including photos, short videos and write-ups, and then upload them onto the web and social media sites.

-One of the people who attended the training, Dave Williams, said, “As a result of the DCW training, I’ve registered as a Digital Champion so I can access on-line training courses and increase my IT knowledge.
+“As a result of the DCW training, I’ve registered as a Digital Champion so I can access on-line training courses and increase my IT knowledge.
 I’m looking forward to helping deliver training to the people I support in my workplace.”